apigeek/architect/README.md

 The "I succeed", "I pass" always meet their conditions.
 The inverse "I fail" forces the scenario to abort and report it's failure.

-I want to learn more about ApiGeek-Architect
+I want to learn more about ApiGeek:Architect
 ============================================

 For runtime options, type: